As of April 24, 2026

 [Broward County Government Center (District 8)]

 A workshop presentation, to provide a thorough overview of the project, took place on March 3, 2026.
 The Board reached consensus for the new Government Center to be constructed at the 201 W. Broward Blvd site (fka Gore Property), providing for the reduced programming scope.
-The Design Criteria Professional will finalize the Design Criteria Package (DCP) to incorporate direction provided by the Board.
+The Design Criteria Professional will finalize the Design Criteria Package (DCP) by mid-May to incorporate direction provided by the Board.
 Staff will process the required documents for a new Request for Qualifications (RFQ) for a Phased Design-Build project and the Board will receive the standard notification prior to issuance.
-The Design Consultant for demolition of the existing Gore Building completed the Construction Documents and will be submitting the project to the Building Department for permit review in mid-March, as scheduled.
+The Design Consultant for demolition of the existing Gore Building submitted construction documents for the project to the Building Department for permit review in mid-March, as scheduled.
+Concurrently, the demolition project was submitted to the Purchasing Division to be advertised for bidding.
+The project was advertised on March 23, 2026, and will close on April 24, 2026.
 The Environmental Consultant submitted the Site Assessment Report to the Florida Department of Environmental Protection (FDEP) in November 2025, received FDEP's feedback and submitted follow-up responses to FDEP on January 20, 2026.
 Options for remediation of the site are pending from FDEP.
 Any further actions on the site will be based on FDEP's final determination.
-FDEP provided comments requiring further testing on site, but allowed the County to proceed with vertical demolition activities, which are expected to commence mid-summer 2026 (barring any bidding issues or permitting delays).
+FDEP provided comments requiring further testing on site, however, it is allowing the County to proceed with vertical demolition activities, which are expected to commence mid-summer 2026 (barring any bidding issues or permitting delays).
+A presentation to the Board will be provided during its May 12, 2026 Workshop meeting to address the one remaining open topic affecting space programming: whether to provide for child care accommodations as part of the new Government Center.

 4. Water Dept. Construction for PFAS (UPDATED)